 MARS lodgment preparation:

-The following information needs to be provided to QRA to upload in MARS in order to lodge submissions:
+- Has the following benchmarking information (to inform treatment rates) been provided to QRA to upload in MARS in order to lodge submissions?

 The capture of photographic evidence is a critical part of the application process.
 Councils must ensure that pre and post disaster photos are captured with GPS location/date and time in the photos meta-data.